What is a CTCS (Certified Trade Compliance Specialist) designation?

 Become a CTCS

-CTCS program of study
+CTCS program

-The designation will be awarded upon completion of ten modules, eight mandatory and two elective, within a 5-year period.
+The designation will be awarded upon successful completion of ten modules, eight mandatory and two elective, within a 5-year period.
 View CTCS program of study for further details.

 Grandfathering